-The Pioneer Institute, Inc., is an independent, non-partisan, privately funded research organization.
-It seeks to improve policy outcomes through civic discourse and intellectually rigorous, data-driven public policy solutions based on free market principles, individual liberty and responsibility, and the ideal of effective, limited, and accountable government.
-Pioneer identified this case through PioneerLegal, its new public-interest law initiative.
-PioneerLegal is designed to work for changes to policies, statutes, and regulations that adversely affect the public interest in policy areas that include economic freedom and government accountability.
+Pioneer Institute, Inc. is an independent, nonpartisan, privately funded research organization that seeks to improve the quality of life in Massachusetts through civic discourse and intellectually rigorous, data-driven public policy solutions based on free market principles, individual liberty and responsibility, and the ideal of effective, limited and accountable government.
+The Institute focuses on achieving policy goals in four issue areas: increasing access to high-performing schools and affordable, high-quality health care; ensuring that government services are efficient, accountable and transparent; expanding prosperity; and economic opportunity.
+PioneerLegal, as the public-interest law initiative of the Institute, utilizes a legal-based approach to work to change policies that adversely affect the public the Institute's policy interest in core areas.
+PioneerLegal's substantive work is consistent with the mission of the Institute as it clearly develops and promotes its brand as a public-interest law initiative.

 The Empire Center for Public Policy, Inc., is an independent, non-partisan, non-profit think tank based in Albany, New York.
-The Center's mission is to make New York a better place to live and work by promoting public policy reforms grounded in free-market principles, personal responsibility, and the ideals of effective and accountable government.
+The Center's mission is to make New York a better place to live and work by promoting public policy reforms grounded in freemarket principles, personal responsibility, and the ideals of effective and accountable government.